 A lot of my songwriting is very autobiographical in nature; this one is not.
 Well, maybe very loosely, in that I do have a predilection for blondes.
-I'm not as far gone as the guy in the song,
+I've never been quite as far gone as the guy in

 A Blurb and A Blur

 I started using the phrase "Better that your life be a blur than a blurb" around the turn of the century (what do you mean which century?!?).
 While I'd never thought of it in terms of song lyrics,